 I could fill this page with illustrations of the many examples of early Apache publicity that only mentioned the female dancer by name, including the apache in the 1925 film The Masked Bride which only mentions Mae Murray, and never her Apache partner, Buster Keaton.
 (Again, not even IMDB mentions Keaton's role as the male Apache dancer.)

 In the next photo of Apache dancers LaVerne and LaFayette, it appears that she's an unwilling victim of abuse, being strangled, doesn't it?
-However the inscription that LaVerne wrote on her photo reads, "To my Mother and Daddy.
+However the inscription that LaVerne hand-wrote on her photo reads, "To my Mother and Daddy.
 From LaVerne."
 She's obviously proud of her dance.

 If you watch any early film of the French Apache, you'll notice that the audience is always included in the frame.
 The Apache was a cabaret act based on a fiction, not a re-creation of actual domestic violence, so the audience is an important part of the picture.
 You'll also notice an equal number of women and men in the audience, contrary to the myth that the Apache catered to male fantasies.